-- Meal Reimbursement Will be In accordance with County Travel and Meal Reimbursement Policy # 18 - 2.
-Meal Reimbursement Outside Mendocino County In accordance with County Travel Reimbursements Policy #4, the Auditor-Controller may approve meal reimbursements up to the amount allowed by the IRS in designated higher rate cities.
+- Meal Reimbursement Outside Mendocino County In accordance with County Travel Reimbursements Policy #4, the Auditor-Controller may approve meal reimbursements up to the amount allowed by the IRS in designated higher rate cities.
 Receipts may be required as justifications for these claims. - 3.
 Mileage Reimbursement In accordance with County Travel Reimbursements Policy #4, the prevailing IRS rate per mile shall be applied to the reimbursement for use of a personal vehicle on County business.